 Those planning to attend a meeting who require special assistance due to a disability may contact the KCWCD 24 hours in advance of the meeting and we will try to provide whatever assistance may be required.
 If you want to be on the agenda for one of the monthly meetings, please contact the KCWCD at (435) 644-3997 at least 10 days prior to the date of the meeting.
 You can also contact our office by fax at (435) 644-8679 or via e-mail at firstname.lastname@example.org.

-Consumer Confidence Reports (CCR) for the Duck Creek Area and Johnson Canyon Area are listed at the bottom of this page.
+Consumer Confidence Reports (CCR), for the Duck Creek Area and Johnson Canyon Area, and the Hydrogeologic Study for the Kanab Creek and Johnson Canyon Basins are listed at the bottom of this page.